The Little Vampire (TV series): Synopsis

 Anton Besker is a 10-year-old boy who suddenly meets a boy, named Rüdiger, in his bedroom.
 Although Rüdiger seems to be the same age as Anton, he claims to be a 146-year-old vampire.
 Rüdiger explains a vampire can choose his age when he mutates.
 They then stay this age forever.
 He and his sister Anna chose to be children as Anna was afraid to not have teeth.
 He and his sister live in a hidden crypt on the old part of the local cemetery.

 Anton and Rüdiger become friends but can only meet after sunset and before sunrise.
 Initially, they enjoy flying.
 Flying is not a vampire ability but they are able to fly by using a "flying powder" called "rants".
 Any cloth on which flying powder is sprinkled will fly and carry anything that is attached to it.
 For security reasons, the flying powder should only be used on vampire cloaks.
-So, Anton can fly by wearing such a cloak and sprinkling flying powder on it.
+Anton can fly by wearing such a cloak and sprinkling flying powder on it.

 There are a few important rules: